HILLJAY/suanfa/README.md

 # suanfa

-This place is for the person wwho love leetCode,welcome to contribute your code here
+This place is for the person who love leetCode,welcome to contribute your code here